halex5000/ld-articles/AWS Cognito/Targeted Experiences with LaunchDarkly and AWS Cognito.md

 ## Setting Up LaunchDarkly Targeting Rules

-From a code standpoint, everything is set, but, in order for the targeting to work, there needs to be rules within LaunchDarkly to determine when to show specific variations to specific Cognito users depending on their attributes.
+From a code standpoint, everything is set, but, in order for the targeting to work, there needs to be rules within LaunchDarkly to determine when to show specific variations to Cognito users depending on their attributes.
 Thankfully, this is incredibly straightforward to set up.

 The optimal way to set up targeting is by using segments.
 This allows you to define the rules in a single place and then use the segment to target across multiple flags.
 Since this is a simplified example, I created a single segment for "Professional Developers" with a single rule to look for user contexts with a `dev_type` of `professional`.